godotengine/godot-docs/classes/class_visualserver.rst

 - void **texture_set_shrink_all_x2_on_set_data** **(** :ref:`bool<class_bool>` shrink **)**

-If ``true`` sets internal processes to shrink all image data to half the size.
+If ``true``, sets internal processes to shrink all image data to half the size.

 .. _class_VisualServer_texture_set_size_override: